OneSignalDevelopers/OneSignal-Ionic-Capacitor-React-Android-Sample/README.md

 This is a simple Ionic React Android app that illustrates how to integrate the OneSignal SDK.

-Running on the Cordova npm package [onesignal-cordova-plugin 3.0.0-beta1](https://documentation.onesignal.com/docs/step-by-step-cordova-2x-to-300-upgrade-guide) release.
+Running on the Cordova npm package [onesignal-cordova-plugin](https://documentation.onesignal.com/docs/step-by-step-cordova-2x-to-300-upgrade-guide) release.

 Add your desire platform to the project, for this app I chose Android by running: `ionic capacitor add android`